 Listen on demand to a discussion of the seismic changes the regulation will bring, featuring SIX expert Alex Dorfmann.

 Under MiFID II rules, firms must assess their clients’ objectives, risk tolerance and ability to bear loss during the advisory process.
-Investment firms can rely on SIX data to carry out product suitability assessments, profile investors and ensure that advisors only offer products suitable for the investor’s needs.

 The MiFID II / MiFIR regulatory framework seeks to improve the competitiveness of EU financial markets and ensure investor protection for investors in financial instruments.
 The directive’s main goal is to standardize the EU financial markets.

 By 3 January 2018, all investment firms in the EU / EEA are required to comply with MiFID II, including firms providing investment advice and portfolio management on a client-by-client basis.
 MiFID II creates new challenges in terms of data collection, analysis and reporting to National Competent Authorities (NCAs) and the EU regulator ESMA.